The Value of NMU

 From Wisconsin, Illinois or Minnesota?
 See how NMU stacks up here.

 Can a student graduate from NMU in four years?
 Yes.
-Find out how on our parent's Web site.

 With over 180 majors, NMU has something to offer almost everyone.
 Our most popular majors are art and design, nursing, criminal justice, elementary education and biology.
 But we also have programs as diverse as environmental conservation, human-centered design or diagnostic genetics.
 Each department, each major has a lot of ways to explore and try out your chosen profession.
 For example, the Freshman Fellows program allows first-year students to research alongside professors—an experience reserved for graduate students at many other universities.
 Or the New Business Venture competition, which has $10,000 in prizes for students who want to launch real businesses.